limei1221/simple-llada/README.md

 - **LLaDA**: [ML-GSAI/LLaDA](https://github.com/ML-GSAI/LLaDA)
 - **SMDM**: [ML-GSAI/SMDM](https://github.com/ML-GSAI/SMDM)

-## Acknowledgments

-This implementation is inspired by and adapted from:

-1. The original LLaDA paper and implementation by ML-GSAI
-2. The SMDM simplified approach for educational purposes
-3. The Hugging Face Transformers library for model loading and tokenization
-4. The Weights & Biases platform for experiment tracking

 ## License

 This project is released under the same license as the original LLaDA implementation.
 Please refer to the original repositories for specific licensing information.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests to improve this educational implementation.

 ## Disclaimer